MC1279831 – Remote Desktop adds new safeguards for connections opened from RDP files

 Direct effects for Operations**

-Increased User Interaction
+Increased User Frustration

 - roles: End Users, IT Support Staff